Montreal Museum of Fine Arts: Pavilions

-On February 14, 2007, the museum's administration board announced its project to convert the Église Erskine and American, located on Sherbrooke West street, into a Canadian art pavilion.
-This new pavilion allowed the museum to double the display surface currently dedicated to Canadian artists.
+On February 14, 2007, the museum's administration board announced its project to convert the Erskine and American United Church, located on Sherbrooke Street West, into a Canadian art pavilion.
+This pavilion allowed the museum to double the display surface dedicated to Canadian artists.
 A Romanesque Revival church with Tiffany stained glass, dating from 1893 to 1894, the church had been designated a National Historic Site of Canada in 1998.
-It was named the Claire and Marc Bourgie pavilion, as a recognition of the family's considerable financial support, and opened in 2010.
+It was named the Claire and Marc Bourgie Pavilion in recognition of the family's considerable financial support and opened in 2010.

+In the summer of 2024, the Museum redesigned its outdoor spaces, specifically du Musée Avenue, Sherbrooke Street West and Bishop Street bordering several of the Museum’s pavilions, into a renewed Sculpture Garden.

-With the addition of a fifth pavilion, the Montreal Museum of Fine Arts occupies a surface area of 53095 m2, of which 13000 m2 is dedicated to exhibition space.
-The expansion will make it the eighteenth largest art museum in North America.
+The Montreal Museum of Fine Arts occupies a surface area of 53095 m2, of which 13000 m2 is dedicated to exhibition space.
+The expansion makes it the eighteenth largest art museum in North America.